bulentv/FDWjs/README.md

 I also would like to remove all third party library dependencies.
 (Mostly jQuery, for panel contents, there will be some other libraries of course - Webix, jQuery UI, Sencha etc.)

-Why building another layout library more?
+Why building yet another layout library?
 =========================================
 I couldn't find any library / framework that covers this kind of flexible / floating / docking layout functionality.
 That's why I started this project.